 Freematics ONE is an Arduino compatible vehicle telematics prototyping platform, in form of a OBD-II dongle which plugs into a vehicle’s OBD-II port, with ATmega328 (same as Arduino UNO) as main controller having access to vehicle ECU, GPS, 9-DOF motion sensor and possibly external sensors.
 Freematics ONE is easy as Arduino to get started with right from Arduino IDE with dedicated Arduino library and example sketches.

-- Based on the OBD-II solution from Freematics OBD-II Adapters
+- Based on original OBD-II solution from Freematics OBD-II Adapters

-- Storing data on microSD card (up to 32GB)
+- Data storage on microSD card up to 32GB

 - Low power mode @10mA

 - Working out-of-box as OBD/GPS/motion data logger (on microSD card)